-The ESMF has been publicly disclosed in Vanuatu on the Climate Change National Advisory Board website and on the World Bank Infoshop.
+This final version (April 2017) of the ESMF has been publicly disclosed in Vanuatu on the Climate Change National Advisory Board website and on the World Bank website.

 On-going consultation

 Community engagement and empowerment is the cornerstone of the approach to the subproject development and implementation.
 This has been done to date, and will continue to be done, by the Implementation partners, supported and supervised by the PMU.
 The outcomes of the subprojects are to improve resilience in the communities, and therefore their engagement in the project design and decision making is an integrated part of the approach.